Job Opportunity: Senior Project Officer-Garment Industry

 II- SELECTION CRITERIA:

-Demonstrated good interpersonal skills, sound judgment, planning, problem solving, critical thinking and team building skills;
+Demonstrated good interpersonal skills, sound judgment, planning, problem solving and team building skills;

-Demonstrated organisational and time management skills and ability to work under pressure and to meet deadlines;
+Demonstrated organisational and time management skills and ability to work under pressure and to organise and manage workload to meet deadlines;

 III.
 HOW WE VALUE YOUR CONTRIBUTION: